The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 }

-// In "Split by Dish" mode (currently unavailable to most users), we add a new dish to the last guest.
+// In the dish-splitting mode (currently unavailable for most users), we add a new dish to the last guest.

 if (x.context.PaymentSplitMode == PaymentSplitMode.SplitByDish)